YingXu-swim/Konquest/README.md

 play the original version from here:
     * https://apps.kde.org/konquest/

-### Requirements
-To run this program, we need to install `Pillow==9.4.0` and `numpy==1.24.2`.
-You can install these dependencies by using the following command:
-`pip3 install -r requirements.txt`

-NOTE: We use `python3.9` for the tournament (more precisely, we disable the
-      visualization and use `pypy` compatible with `python3.9` to improve the performance).

 ### Instructions
 You can watch the game by running the following command:
    `python3 main.py`